9 Easy Home Science Experiments for Kids

 At-home science experiments for kids are easy when you can use items you already have on hand.
 Get ready for plenty of oohs, ahhs and ahas!

-Want to teach your kids the power of soap?
-Try this easy experiment.
+Let’s get started with this pepper and soap trick.
+It’s an easy experiment that kids can do on their own.
 Fill a large bowl or plate with a half-inch of water.
 Add a few shakes of pepper so that the spice is floating on the surface of the water.
 Next, have your kiddo dip a finger in dish soap, then place it into the water.
 The pepper flakes will instantly react and move to the sides of the dish as the soap breaks the surface tension.

 Make Marbled Milk